genderflux/genderflux/README.md

 <p align="center"

-im too lazy to update my shit so hi im astro or indica
+im too lazy to update my shit so hi im astro, indica/indi, or kin names
 <p align="center"

+I DO NOT SUPPORT QWEL. dandys world is and has been my special interest, i am currently playing a MODDED DANDYS WORLD GAME instead of the original to avoid giving money to qwel. do not bother me about this. thank you!
+<p align="center"

-im 19 yrs old (happy vry late bday to mee) umm im rarely on ponytown because im busy w college. sorry
+im 19 yrs old & rarely on pt cus i never use my laptop xd
 <p align="center"

 ignore whatevers on my pronouns.cc rn , im a butch gnc agender transmasc queer guy. #i love labelss